Lauder-Greenway family

-The Lauder Greenway family is a Scottish-American family whose influence on, and involvement in, American political and economic affairs dates from the 1640s through the contemporary era.
+The Lauder-Greenway family is a Scottish-American family whose influence on, and involvement in, American political and economic affairs dates from the 1640s through the contemporary era.
 Their primary contributions have been in the sciences, government, and intelligence.
 The most notable members are George Lauder and his "cousin-brother" Andrew Carnegie.
 They co-created the Carnegie Steel Corporation, the forerunner to U.S. Steel, and subsequently became two of the richest men in the world.

 History

-George Lauder Sr. was a 19th century Scottish businessman and political radical in Dunfermline who raised and educated George Lauder and Andrew Carnegie.
+George Lauder Sr. was a 19th-century Scottish businessman and political radical in Dunfermline who raised and educated George Lauder and Andrew Carnegie.
 After the two younger men moved to the United States, Lauder married Anna Maria Romeyn Varick, a patrician Old Dutch New Yorker.
 She was a direct descendant of many prominent New Yorkers of history including Joris Jansen Rapelje a founder of the colony of New Amsterdam in 1624 who was a member of the Council of Twelve Men, the first democratic body in the history of the United States (1641).
-Also, Colonel Richard Varick, the private secretary to George Washington and the first mayor of New York City after independence from 1789–1800.
+Also, Colonel Richard Varick, the private secretary to George Washington and the first mayor of New York City after independence from 1789 to 1800.

 George and Anna Lauder had three children, including George Lauder III, Elizabeth Storm Lauder, and Harriet Lauder.
 Harriet married Dr. James C. Greenway in 1903 connecting the two families.
 Dr. Greenway was descended from several prominent generations of Americans since the Revolutionary War including two signers of the Fincastle Resolutions (General Evan Shelby and General William Campbell) and Governor Issac Shelby, the first Governor of the state of Kentucky.
 His great-grandfather was Dr. Ephraim McDowell the pioneer surgeon who was the first person to successfully remove an ovarian tumor.
 He has been called "the father of ovariotomy" as well as founding father of abdominal surgery.